Top Sirloin Vs Filet Mignon – A Tasty, Meaty Competition

 In conclusion of our sirloin versus fillet mignon battle, we find some important distinctive differences between the two.

-1. Is Sirloin steak as tender when compared to tenderloin filet?
-No, it most certainly isn’t.
+1. Is sirloin steak as tender when compared to the filet mignon?
+No, the filet mignon is more tender.

 2. Does top sirloin melt in your mouth the same way that filet mignon does?
-Not even close.
+Nope, the filet mignon does that better, too.

-3. The difference between a top sirloin and filet mignon is not only texture and fat content but most importantly, the flavor profile.
+3. The difference between top sirloin and filet mignon is in their texture, fat content, and most importantly, flavor.

 The stark contrast within their texture comes from their cuts on the cow.
 As a result, this affects their fat content, cooking methods, and flavor profiles.